Villa Ocampo: History

-Design

-The Villa was built in 1891 by Manuel Ocampo, Victoria’s father.
+Style

 Its architecture is eclectic, combining influences of British and French origin.
 The house is surrounded by an 11,000 m^{2} historical garden and hosts an important collection of art, furnishings and a library of 12,000 books, photographs, letters and personal papers of Victoria Ocampo.

+Notable guests

+Originally the summer house of the Ocampo family, it became Victoria Ocampo's permanent residence in 1940.
+The house is famous for its list of distinguished visitors who came to Argentina invited by Victoria: Rabindranath Tagore, Igor Stravinsky, Le Corbusier, Albert Camus, Gabriela Mistral, Graham Greene, Federico García Lorca, André Malraux, José Ortega y Gasset, Antoine de Saint-Exupéry, Saint-John Perse (Alexis Léger), María Elena Walsh, Indira Ghandi, Octavio Paz, Pablo Neruda, among many others.